Looking for the best places to visit in Oman?

 Salalah is Oman’s Sri Lanka during the summer and Oman’s surf spot during the winter.

 During the summer Salalah turns into a forest where all its scenery turns green.
-Simultaneously, heavy fog covers all the surroundings.
+Simultaneously, heavy fog covers all the surrounding nature.

 This is a spectacular time to visit Salalah while you are in the Middle East as it is the only part in the region that has temperatures below 25 degree Celsius.